edelfino11/MyCalculator/README.md

 Welcome!

-Here is a small arithmetic calculator built with REACT.JS library.
+Here is a small arithmetic calculator built with the React library.

 How to run it on your local machine :
 1 - Clone this repo into your directory of choice